elviskirui/chipper-app/README.md

 > After implementing the changes, commit your work using the following commands:
 `git add -A && git commit -m "Add the ability to post images" && git push`

+# Done!

+Thank you for completing this challenge.
+Kindly inform us when you have finished, and we will proceed to review your code.
+Make sure to add [nicodevs](https://github.com/nicodevs) to the list of collaborators for both your private repositories, including the Laravel API and the Nuxt app.

+Best of luck!